ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 but it is not true for the most common unsigned number: 0.

 Using the type that is more similar to our intuition of how numbers work makes it faster to teach new programmers, and even intermediate programmers will make fewer mistakes (citation needed).

+Small negative numbers are more common than very large positive numbers.

+Mixing signed and unsigned numbers adds even more surprising behavior.

 ## Can Detect Unintended Negative Values